asadullah196/DocMen/README.md

 # DocMen
-DocMen is web application for doctor!
-With this application, doctor can do their online medical service directly to there patient.
+DocMen is web application for doctor's chamber managment system!.
+It's a one stop solutions for taking appointemnt, video interview, sending porasciptions and manage communications.

-Test Brach Creating
+A patent can book appointment, submit histry, submit report, chat with doctor and support agent.